senthil2kumars/K8s-mStakx-K8s-Level2-Test/README.md

 8. Setup Prometheus (in monitoring namespace) for gathering host/container metrics along with health check status of the application.

 Solution:
 I have setup Prometheus using the helm chart.
-[Install Prometheus on k8s](https://github.com/senthil2kumars/K8s-mStakx-Level2-Test/tree/master/k8s-install-Prerequisites).
+[Install Prometheus on k8s](https://github.com/senthil2kumars/K8s-mStakx-Level2-Test/tree/master/prometheus).

 9. Create a dashboard using Grafana to help visualize the Node/Container/API Server etc. metrices from Prometheus server.
-Optionally create a custom dashboard on Grafana
+Optionally create a custom dashboard on Grafana.

+Solution:
+I have setup Grafana using the helm chart.
+[Install Grafana on k8s](https://github.com/senthil2kumars/K8s-mStakx-Level2-Test/tree/master/grafana) and imported custom dashboard using My-Dashboard-1563776879264.json file.

 10. Setup log analysis using Elasticsearch, Fluentd (or Filebeat), Kibana.
+Solution:
+I have setup EFK log analysis stack using the helm chart.
+[Install EFK on k8s](https://github.com/senthil2kumars/K8s-mStakx-Level2-Test/tree/master/elastic-stack).

 11. Demonstrate Blue/Green and Canary deployment for the application (For e.g. Change the background color or font in the new version etc.,)

+Solution:
+ Deployed application using helm chart through CI/CD pipeline.

+ I have changed the font background clour change and tested.
+ Through the Jenkins pipline,

+Before:

+After:

 12. Write a wrapper script (or automation mechanism of your choice) which does all the steps above.
 13. Document the whole process in a README file at the root of your repo.
 Mention any pre-requisites in the README.